- I usually accept one or two undergraduate students each year.

 In addition, the prospective graduate student can apply to PI.
 If successful in the PI competition, PI may grant the student a desk at PI and possibly some financial support.
 Visit Perimeter Institute website for details on what PI can offer graduate students at University of Waterloo.

 I am an affiliate member at PI but I am based in the Department of Applied Math at University of Waterloo.
 I offer (very nice) office space to my graduate students in my lab.
-My students and I frequently walk over to PI to take part in discussions and seminars.
+My students and I frequently walk over to PI for discussions, collaborations and seminars.

 Graduate studies at the Institute for Quantum Computing (IQC)

 - The IQC pursues mathematical and experimental research into how to build and operate quantum technology.
-It is part of a world-wide effort to learn how to control individual atoms and photons with one of the main goals being to utilize quantum mechanical phenomena to achieve an exponential speed-up of certain types of calculations that are important, for example, in cryptography.
+It is part of a world-wide effort to learn how to control quantum systems with one of the main goals being to utilize quantum mechanical phenomena to achieve a tremendous speed-up of certain types of calculations that are important, for example, in cryptography or in machine learning.

 - The IQC offers numerous opportunities, i.e., potential supervisors, for graduate students.
-These supervisors are based in various departments, including the Department of Applied Mathematics.
+These supervisors, such as myself, are based in various departments, including the Department of Applied Mathematics.